microsoft/PartsUnlimitedMRP/deploy/azurestack/docs/readme.md

 ###Known Issue#

-If you deployed an Azure Stack TP2 One-Node environment with a STATIC network configuration, you have 10 days to activate the MAS-BGPNAT01 VM, before it is no longer licensed.
+If you deployed an Azure Stack TP2 One-Node environment with a static network configuration, you have 10 days to activate the MAS-BGPNAT01 VM, before it is no longer licensed.
 If the MAS-BGPNAT01 VM is off for an extended period, your environment may no longer function, even if it is activated/licensed and running.

 ###Resolution#

-To update the STATIC network configuration AND activate the MAS-BGPNAT01 VM, take the following steps:
+To update the static network configuration and activate the MAS-BGPNAT01 VM, take the following steps:

 - From Hyper-V, Connect to and Login to the MAS-BGPNAT01 VM as azurestack\administrator (switch users from azurestack\fabricadmin)
 - Open PowerShell ISE (this will open as Administrator, which is required)